Carlosagamez2021/AI-Indexing/README.md

 - **Resource Trade-off**: Think modes deliver superior results at 2-10x processing cost

 **📁 [View Detailed Comparison Results](./comparison)** - _Raw performance data and test results_

 ---

+## 💡 Pro Tips & Best Practices

+- **Improve Semantic Accuracy**: Filter by nearest path to enhance search precision
+- **Targeted Context**: Use specific file targeting and edit prompts to include relevant context
+- **Offline Capability**: We recommend **qwen3** for complex prompts or multi-step workflows
+- **Result**: LLM will never be confused again with no complexity behind the scenes

+> **Implementation Example**: The [`scripts`](./scripts/) folder provides examples of how to implement this in a simple way, using SQLite for the database.
+In real applications, you can also index the database and filter with proper algorithms.

+---